jl-n/open-projection/notes.md

 - Add .png and .svg options to download button DONE
 - Refactor app.js functions into Util object DONE
 - Refactor map components into a map folder DONE

-- Make download aspect ratio match projected map
+- Make download aspect ratio match projected map DONE
-- Ensure text is sized reasonably at all map sizes
+- Ensure text is sized reasonably at all map sizes DONE

+- Checkbox for graticules
+- Checkbox for labels
 - Question mark popup for the "about this project"

 #Maybe for the future: